-At least 27 dead in massive explosion at Russia petrol station
+At least 30 dead in massive explosion at Russia petrol station

 More than 100 injured after fire spread to gas pumps from nearby car repair shop

-At least 27 people have died in an explosion at a petrol station in southern Russia, according to local officials, with more than 100 others injured.
+At least 30 people have died in an explosion at a petrol station in southern Russia, according to local officials, with 105 others injured.

 The petrol station is located on the outskirts of Makhachkala, the regional capital of Dagestan.